Find out more about Live Chat Software

 Get to know each product with free trial

-Sign up for the free trials and basic unpaid plans of leading vendors to test drive the key features of each system.
-You need not spend any money and you can identify problems with any system right away.
-Start by shortlisting and checking out the apps that have received the highest SmartScore and customer satisfaction rating in our Customer Support category to discover the best Live chat software for enterprises, medium, or small business: Freshdesk reviews, Tagove, CDMessanger, Zopim, Olark, Engage, and NABD.
+Sign up for the free trials or demo and basic unpaid plans offered by leading live chat software providers to test drive the key features of each system.
+You need not spend any money and you can do a comparison and identify problems with any system right away.
+Start by shortlisting and checking out the tools that have received the highest SmartScore rankings and customer satisfaction rating in our Customer Support category to discover the best Live chat software for enterprises, medium, or small business: Freshchat, Tagove, CDMessanger, Zopim, Olark, Engage, and NABD.

-In the broadest sense, every company willing to provide online customer support can benefit from a live chat service.
+In the broadest sense, every company willing to provide online customer support can benefit from live chat software tools.
 Still, there are three specific scenarios in which delivering exceptional customer service depends significantly on the presence of such software:

 - Small Businesses that want to instill trust.
 Live chat software follows the example of traditional brick-and mortar stores where there are sales people appointed to help customers find what they need.
 Personalizing the same experience behind the screen is especially difficult for small companies which can’t afford to appoint a large team for the purpose, and should consider a small team of knowledgeable professionals to make their brand trustworthy instead.